Max Dana - Blog

 NASA-funded Citizen Science Project Discovers New Brown Dwarf

-I guess everyone knows SETI@home, the UC Berkeley-based scientific experiment that uses Internet-connected computers in the Search for Extraterrestrial Intelligence.
-But do you know NASA-funded Backyard Worlds: Planet 9, a citizen science project by Zooniverse?
-Here is their goal: Is there a large planet at the fringes of our solar system awaiting ...
+Most people have heard of SETI@home, the UC Berkeley-based project that harnesses the power of internet-connected computers to help search for extraterrestrial intelligence.
+But have you heard of NASA-funded Backyard Worlds: Planet 9, a citizen science project run by Zooniverse?
+Here’s what they aim to accomplish: Is there a large planet at the fringes of ...
 More

 Browse by Topic